Skip to main content

 Why aren’t all the curb ramps in my community being fixed at the same time?

-For this project, we will group and rebuild curb ramps in batches at various locations.
+Once we review each corner, we will group and rebuild curb ramps in batches at various locations.

 Not all intersections or curb locations are the same, some are construction-ready and others may have fire hydrants, utility boxes, utility poles, additional land requirements or we need an environmental permit.
 These are things we consider when scheduling the curb ramp construction in each city.